Travel Guidelines for Presenters

 - Internet access is eligible for reimbursement.
 However laundry, in-room entertainment, and convenience food are not eligible.

-- For personal auto, travel for distances over 200 miles is on an exception basis.
+- For personal auto, travel for distances over 350 miles round trip is on an exception basis.
 Expense must be less than or equivalent to economy airfare.

 - Meals are provided to workshop participants.
 Per diem may not be claimed.
 Only the cost of meals purchased on travel days can be reimbursed; itemized receipts are required and no alcohol is allowable.

-SITE is funded by grants from the National Science Foundation and the Stanford Institute for Economic Policy Research (SIEPR) with additional support from the Stanford Graduate School of Business and the Stanford School of Humanities & Sciences, Department of Economics.
+SITE is funded by grants from the National Science Foundation with additional support from the Stanford School of Humanities & Sciences Department of Economics, the Stanford Institute for Economic Policy Research (SIEPR), and the Stanford Graduate School of Business.